binxmadisonjr/arch-linux-auto-install/README.md

 # Arch Linux Automated Installation Script

 ## Description
-This is a shell script designed to automate the installation of Arch Linux, complete with network setup, bootloader configuration (GRUB), and EFI partition mounting.
-The script ensures that the system is ready for development by including essential packages like `git`, `base-devel`, and networking tools such as `iwd` and `dhcpcd`.
+This is a shell script designed to automate the installation of Arch Linux, complete with network setup, bootloader configuration (GRUB).
+The script ensures that the system is ready for development by including essential packages like `git`, `base-devel`, and networking tools such as `nmcli` and `dhcpcd`.

 ## Features
 - Automatic partition formatting and mounting (EFI, root, and swap).
 - Installs essential base packages (`base`, `linux`, `linux-firmware`).
-- Includes networking tools like `iwd` for wireless management and `dhcpcd` for DHCP.
+- Includes networking tools like `nmcli` for wireless management and `dhcpcd` for DHCP.
-- Configures DNS for internet access immediately after installation.
-- Detects and configures Windows dual-boot with GRUB using `os-prober`.
 - Installs development tools (`git` and `base-devel`).
-- Automatic timezone, locale, and hostname configuration.
+- Timezone, locale, and hostname configuration.
 - Automated GRUB installation and configuration.

 ## Prerequisites